 We have engaged modern slavery specialist consultancy and social enterprise, The Freedom Hub to assist with our modern slavery risk assessment and response.

-In FY2023, The Freedom Hub delivered interactive modern slavery training to 40 staff, all directly involved in making procurement decisions.
+In FY2024, The Freedom Hub delivered interactive modern slavery training to over 20 staff all directly involved in making procurement decisions.
 The topics covered by this training session included:

 • Modern slavery worldwide,